 Our goals for this project are based on improving preexisting battery pack performance benchmarks.
 We are not aiming to reinvent the battery pack from the ground up.
-We simply want to explore methods we can use to modify the battery modules and heat sinks in order to reduce the energy required to cool the battery pack.
+We simply want to explore methods we can use to modify the battery modules in order to reduce the energy required to cool the battery pack.
 Our first goal is to reduce the energy required to cool a battery pack by 5%, making the cooling system more efficient.
 The second goal is to avoid substantial increases in production and ownership costs.
 The third goal of our project is that our design must withstand thermal cycling, shock and vibration, and be chemically inert.
-Our fourth goal is to keep the battery pack temperature within efficient operating range.
-Our final goal is to follow all state and federal regulations for safe battery operation and testing.
+Our fourth goal is to keep the battery pack temperature within efficient operating range during operation.
+Our fifth goal is to follow all state and federal regulations for safe battery operation and testing.
+The final goal of our project is to produce a design that focuses on innovation to battery cooling at the module level.